Niels-IO/next-image-export-optimizer/README.md

 - Supports animated images (accepted formats: GIF and WEBP)
 - Note that only one global value can be used for the image quality setting.
 The default value is 75.

-Placement of the images:
+## Placement of the images:

-- All images that should be optimized are stored inside the public folder like public/images (except for the statically imported images and remote images).
-The images are then referenced in the **src** attribute of the **\<ExportedImage />** component.
+**For images using a path string:** (e.g. src="/profile.png")

+Place the images in a folder inside the public folder like _public/images_

+**For images using a static import:** (e.g. src={profileImage})

+You can place the images anywhere in your project.
+The images will be optimized and copied to the export folder.

+**For remote images:** (e.g. src="https://example.com/image.jpg")

+Please refer to the section on remote images.

 ## Installation